Malls must move beyond shopping to survive in Internet era

 "Convenience and Internet shopping has created a breakdown in community structures and there's a gap there waiting to be filled," he said.

-"There is a complete lack of vision among many shopping centre owners," said Joe Valente, a managing director at JP Morgan Asset Management JPN.N, who helps manage 7 billion euros of real estate in Europe.
+"There is a complete lack of vision among many shopping centre owners," said Joe Valente, a managing director at JP Morgan Asset Management, who helps manage 7 billion euros of real estate in Europe.

 "The big thing that's missing is that unlike almost every other industry they haven't caught on to building their own brand.
 Why not have a bluewater.com?" he said, referring to the large mall of the same name in southeast England.

-"Landlords fear cannibalising sales but in 10 to 15 years they won't have a choice because they will be cannibalised anyway," he said.
+"Landlords fear cannibalizing sales but in 10 to 15 years they won't have a choice because they will be cannibalized anyway," he said.
 In other words, a growing number of shoppers will move online whatever malls do.

 "On a mall website you could book a parking space, a restaurant table or your car to be valeted.
 Why do people go to Covent Garden?" he asked of the central London district.